All Episodes

 Gotcha.

-Well, I just wanted to share my because I've uh just want to share my little experience with you guys, and it's just you guys would probably appreciate it.
+Well, I just wanted to share my, because I just want to share my little experience with you guys.

-It's just kind of frustrating as a you know, a conservative content creator trying to, you know, do what the Democrats do and you know, put our message out there a little bit.
+It's just kind of frustrating as a, you know, a conservative content creator trying to, you know, do what the Democrats do and, you know, put our message out there a little bit.

 Well, again, you know, I'm kind of a bad example to use because I'm already banned everywhere.

-Um, at least when you're in your in your growth phase, and then if you wanted to try to centralize it, you could, but I I would say just diversify, put it as many places that will let you have it.
+But I would say just diversify, put it as many places that will let you have it.

-Heck yeah, I appreciate you, man.
+I appreciate you, man.

-You're the you're the goat, dude.
+You're the GOAT, dude.

 Appreciate you.